The $p$-rank stratification of the moduli space of double covers of a fixed elliptic curve: Supersingular double covers of

 Therefore, for any $E$ such that there is a supersingular double cover $D \to E$ of genus $5$, it follows that In particular, for $E$ as in Example \ref{ss double cover for g eq five}, we find that there is at least a $1$-dimensional family of smooth curves $D$, which are double covers of $E$. \end{enumerate}

 \textbf{Question.} Given $p>2$, is there a ($3$-dimensional) component of $V_0(\B_{E, 5})$ that entirely consists of supersingular curves in characteristic $p$?
-If so, is this a component of $\M_5^{ss}$, the supersingular locus of $\M_5$?
-Such a component of $\M_5^{ss}$ would have a non-trivial generic automorphism group.
+If so, is this a component of $\M_5^{\rm ss}$, the supersingular locus of $\M_5$?
+Such a component of $\M_5^{\rm ss}$ would have a non-trivial generic automorphism group.
+It is currently not known whether there exists any $(p,g)$ with $g \geq 5$ such that $\mathcal{M}_g^{\rm ss}$ has a component whose generic point has a non-trivial automorphism group in characteristic $p$.